 Fifteen (15) LaBr3(Ce) detectors (76 S 76 /3,5 /B380) were delivered in 2019 to the Institute of Nuclear Research “Atomki) in Debrecen, Hungary.
 The design, close to a standard product, integrates a specific selected PMT, to allow fast but high resolving acquisition.
-The very good stopping power of the material and the Saint-Gobain Crystals of-the-shelf dimensions were other assets that drove the customer's choice for the experiment.
+The very good stopping power of the material and the off-the-shelf dimensions were other assets that drove the customer's choice for the experiment.
 Read about Atomki’s new high-resolution LaBr3 spectrometer, which will record gamma–gamma pairs from excited nuclei in the Cern Courier

 HECTOR (High-Efficiency Total absorption spectrometer)